Get help now Make a donation

 • You may be allowed to take your own medicine but the police will have to check first.

-• If you tell the healthcare professional that you have a mental health problem, they will decide whether you can stay in the police station and be questioned.
+• If you tell the healthcare professional that you have a mental health problem, they will talk to the police.
+They can advise the police as to whether you can stay in the police station and be questioned.
+The police custody officer will make the decision.

-• It is important that you tell them how you feel and whether you feel well enough to be questioned.
+• It's important that you tell the healthcare professional how you feel and whether you feel well enough to be questioned.

 See the rules that the police must follow